pwichmann/deep-learning-with-vector-graphics-book/docs/_sources/02_background/DL_with_vector_graphics/arguing_for_e2e_approach.md

 * Over-use of points vs. a smart use of bezier curves and their handles
 * No or poor detection of colour gradients
 * No consideration of symmetry
+  * Many glyphs and icons have symmetries of some kind (reflectional, translational, rotational, ...)
+  * Current vectorizers are insensitive to symmetries
 * Tracers do not understand how humans compose images from multiple shapes (potentially overlapping, potentially half-transparent), e.g. shadows
 * SVGs just have too many parameters and an intractable complexity for current vectorizers to correctly guess them all given a raster image